Marketing Best Practices

 Make sure your property’s URL is displayed in all print materials, such as the property brochure, flyer or offering memorandums.

-Include your property website URL as part of your “now leasing” building signage.
+Always, always include your property website URL as part of your building signage whether it’s a property for lease or for sale.

 Ask existing tenants to provide a quick video testimonial about the property.
-Publish on YouTube and use it across your marketing channels to attract other tenants.
+Publish on YouTube, LinkedIn and across other marketing channels to attract other tenants.

 Create a Yelp profile for the property.
 This works especially well if you have any retail establishments at the property.